DanielBMarkham/Info-Ops/manuscript/chapter24.md

 In 1999 Dave Snowden began work on a model to help manage intellectual capital at IBM.
 That's what Wikipedia says.
 What that means is that IBM had a lot of really smart people who knew a lot of smart stuff.
 Could IBM take an inventory of all the smart people and smart stuff they knew?
 Put it into some kind database or library?
 That way if you wanted to find somebody who was able to speak French and could juggle cats, you'd just enter stuff on a screen somewhere.

 Dave dove into this and ended up with a question.
-(Everything good in life begins with a question).
+(Everything good in life begins with a question.)
 How do you sort out the types of things people know and can do?
-You'd think that you might organize kind of like a libraray, maybe alphabetically.
-But actually didn't help when folks went to look up stuff.
+You'd think that you might organize kind of like a library, maybe alphabetically.
+But actually that didn't help when folks went to look up stuff.

 Instead, Snowden took a look at Epistemology, squinted his eyes a bit and condensed a hundreds of years of smart people thinking about stuff into a list of four kinds of environments you might find yourself in.
 Once you knew what kind of environment you're in, then you could start looking up folks who knew or were able to do stuff.